-Working towards a Net Zero Carbon platform
+A Net Zero Carbon platform

 Leading by example can be a powerful way to inspire our client investors and our tenants to invest in sustainability and green buildings.
-While our platform has a lower impact than our portfolio, every improvement counts and we are always looking for opportunities to reduce our footprint here.
+Our commitment to drive down our environmental impact applies as fully to our own operations as to our assets under management.

 Net Zero Carbon platform

-In keeping with Mission 2040, we aim to maintain a Net Zero Carbon platform.
-Our platform is already carbon neutral as we compensate the scope 1, 2 and 3 emissions related to our activities and operations as investment and asset manager.
-In 2019 we bought offset certificates from Gold Standard to offset our 2018 emissions.
+In keeping with Mission 2040, we aim to further reduce the environmental impact of our platform’s operations.
+We measure our full scope 1 and 2 emissions as well as the Scope 3 emissions related to our business air travel.
+We do not currently track or measure other scope 3 emissions related to our business operations.
+For several years now, we compensate the emissions related to these platform emissions only.
+In 2019 we started offsetting our 2018 platform emissions with certificates from Gold Standard.
 In 2020 we entered a longer-term partnership with Land Life Company to offset CO2 emissions from our platform’s operations.
-Through Land Life Company our emissions of 237 tonnes of CO2 in 2020 were offset by planting trees in northern Spain.
-Our 2021 emissions of 253 tonnes of CO2 will be offset by Land Life Company again.
+Through Land Life Company our emissions of 237 tonnes of CO2 in 2020 and 253 in 2021 were offset by planting trees in northern Spain.
+Our 2022 emissions of 325 tonnes of CO2 will be offset by Land Life Company again.
 While offsetting certainly contributes to a more resilient environment, we view it as a last resort and our principal focus is on actively driving down our emissions further.

-A slight increase in CO2 in 2021 compared to 2020
+Returning to ‘normal’ shows an increase in CO2 in 2022 compared to 2021